Nikon D5600 vs Sony RX10 IV

 - More modern: Was introduced somewhat (10 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the D5600 comes out slightly ahead of the RX10 IV (16 : 15 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (16 points each).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D5600 and the Sony RX10 IV place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.